Faity/ComfyUI-Workflow-Generator/public/UserManual.md

 ---

-## Technical Details
+## Quality & Technical Details

+To ensure the highest reliability, every generated or corrected workflow undergoes a multi-stage internal validation process:

+1.  **Structural Validation:** First, the basic structure of the JSON is checked.
+Every value must have the correct data type (e.g., a seed value must be a number, not text).
+2.  **Graph Analysis:** The workflow is analyzed as a logical graph.
+The AI ensures all connections are consistent, all required inputs are connected, and no "orphan" nodes exist.
+3.  **Semantic Validation:** This is an "expert check."
+The AI checks the settings in key nodes for plausibility.
+For example, a `CFG` value of `0` in a `KSampler`, which would ignore the prompt, is automatically corrected to a sensible default like `8.0`.
--   **RFC Compliance:** The workflow generator is designed to create workflows that comply with the official ComfyUI RFCs (Request for Comments).
-This ensures that the generated workflows are modern, standardized, and compatible with future versions of ComfyUI.
+4.  **RFC Compliance & Schema Validation:** Every workflow is built to comply with the official ComfyUI RFCs and the latest Zod schema.
+This guarantees maximum structural correctness and compatibility.